 These metrics will present you quantitative data that will help you identify your own and the posting behavior of your competitors.

 This KPI will show you the number of the posts that have been published.
 Having a close look on this metric is important to know if you have posted the targeted amount of content and if you or your competitors post the most.
-Here you can see that Mercedes has posted slightly more content than its competitor.
+Here you can see that Coca-Cola has cleared posted the least out of all three.